5 Fun Hanukkah Traditions You Can Enjoy with Your Family

 Let us embrace this move of God and pour it into the next generation!

-Remember You Are Part of His Family
+Remember, You Are Part of His Family

 There are a number of fun Hanukkah traditions, but the entire point of any feast or festival is to remember what the Lord has done, remember who He is, and remember you are a part of His family.
-When we teach this “returning” to the Lord to the next generation, they will know who to go to in their time of need, who to glorify and how to live honorably as they grow and mature.

 Each fun Hanukkah tradition you do with your kids, grandkids, and family is an opportunity to leave a legacy of truth.
 These are spiritual seeds that will reap a harvest, bearing good fruit in due season.

 “For he who sows to his flesh will of the flesh reap corruption, but he who sows to the Spirit will of the Spirit reap everlasting life.
 And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.
-Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith.”
+Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith.”—Galatians 6:8-10